aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/errorbar/_index.md

 ```

-the weight of the line in unit of points.
+Gets the weight of the line in unit of points.

 **Returns:**
 double